Eureka Rebellion: 21st century

 In 2004, the 150th anniversary of the Eureka Stockade was commemorated.
-In November, the Premier of Victoria Steve Bracks announced that the Ballarat V/Line rail service would be renamed the Eureka Line to mark the 150th anniversary taking effect from late 2005 at the same time as the renaming of Spencer Street railway station to Southern Cross, however, the proposal was criticised by community groups including the Public Transport Users Association.
+In November, the Premier of Victoria Steve Bracks announced that the Ballarat V/Line rail service would be renamed the Eureka Line to mark the 150th anniversary, taking effect from late 2005 at the same time as the renaming of Spencer Street railway station to Southern Cross.
+The proposal was criticised by community groups including the Public Transport Users Association.

 Renaming of the line did not go ahead.
-However, the redesignation of the Spencer Street Station was announced on 13 December 2005.
-Bracks stated that the change would resonate with Victorians because the Southern Cross "stands for democracy and freedom because it flew over the Eureka Stockade."
+The Spencer Street Station redesignation was announced in December 2005.
+Bracks stated that the change would resonate with Victorians because the Southern Cross "stands for democracy and freedom because it flew over the Eureka Stockade".

 An Australian postage stamp featuring the Eureka Flag was released along with a set of commemorative coins.
 A ceremony in Ballarat known as the lantern walk was held at dawn.
-However, Prime Minister John Howard did not attend any commemorative events and refused to allow the Eureka Flag to fly over Parliament House.
+Prime Minister John Howard did not attend any commemorative events and refused to allow the Eureka Flag to fly over Parliament House.

 The Eureka Tower in Melbourne, completed in 2006, is named in honour of the rebellion and features symbolic aspects such as blue glass and white stripes in reference to both the Eureka Flag and a surveyor's measuring staff and a crown of gold glass with a red stripe to represent the blood spilled on the goldfields.

-In 2014 to mark the 160th anniversary of the Eureka Rebellion the Australian Flag Society released a commemorative folk cartoon entitled Fall Back with the Eureka Jack that was inspired by the Eureka Jack mystery.
+In 2014, to mark the 160th anniversary of the Eureka Rebellion, the Australian Flag Society released a commemorative folk cartoon entitled Fall Back with the Eureka Jack that was inspired by the Eureka Jack mystery.

-On 1 June 2022, the City of Ballarat, in conjunction with Eureka Australia, unveiled a new Pathway of Remembrance at the Eureka Stockade Memorial Park commemorating the "35 men who lost their lives during the Eureka Stockade in 1854."
+In June 2022, the City of Ballarat, in conjunction with Eureka Australia, unveiled a new Pathway of Remembrance at the Eureka Stockade Memorial Park commemorating the "35 men who lost their lives during the Eureka Stockade in 1854".

 Popular culture

 The Eureka Rebellion has been the inspiration for numerous novels, poems, films, songs, plays and artworks.
-Much of the Eureka folklore relies heavily on Raffaello Canboni's 1855 book, The Eureka Stockade, which was the first and only comprehensive eyewitness account of the Eureka rebellion.
+Much of the Eureka folklore relies heavily on Raffaello Carboni's 1855 book, The Eureka Stockade, which was the first and only comprehensive eyewitness account of the rebellion.
 Henry Lawson wrote a number of poems about Eureka, as have many novelists.
-There have been four motion pictures based on the uprising in Ballarat.
-The first was Eureka Stockade, which was a silent film made in 1907, being only the second feature film produced in Australia.
-There have also been a number of plays and songs about the rebellion.
+There have been four motion pictures based on the uprising at Ballarat.
+The first was Eureka Stockade, a 1907 silent film, the second feature film produced in Australia.

+There have been a number of plays and songs about the rebellion.
 The folk song German Teddy concerns Edward Thonen, one of the rebels who dies defending the Eureka Stockade.